Preschool bans kids from saying 'best friend'

-GEORGETOWN, Mass. --Students attending one preschool in Massachusetts are not allowed to call each other "best friends."
+GEORGETOWN, Massachusetts --Students attending one preschool in Massachusetts are not allowed to call each other "best friends."

 Little Julia attends Pentucket Workshop Preschool in Georgetown.
 Like many 4-year-olds, she loves her dolls, arts and crafts and she has a best friend.